PIQuIL/QuCumber/CONTRIBUTING.md

 open up a pull request against the `develop` branch (don't PR to `master`, as we want it to be as close to the last stable release as possible).

-Your code will be run through all of the checks listed above (except the Jupyter Notebook style checks) automatically, and the checks *must* pass in order for your code to be merged.
+Your code will be run through all of the checks listed above automatically, and the checks *must* pass in order for your code to be merged.
 A PIQuIL team member will then review your code when they get the chance, and if everything looks good, will merge your code.